 All FDA approved contraceptive methods and counseling are covered.
-When delivered by an innetwork provider and using the most cost effective option (e.g., generic instead of brand name), women's contraception will be covered with no cost sharing.
+When delivered by an innetwork provider and using the most cost effective option (e.g., generic instead of brand name), contraception will be covered with no cost sharing.
+If there is not an in-network provider available within a reasonable distance to provide cost-effective contraceptive services timely, members must contact Customer Service for services to be authorized at no cost sharing with an out-of-network provider.
+If the cost effective contraception is deemed medically inadvisable by the member's provider, the Plan will cover an alternative prescribed by the provider.
 Over the counter contraceptives are covered under the Pharmacy benefit (section 7.8).